Lifestyle

 Formby and Crosby beaches are super popular on warm, sunny days.
 It’s often easier to travel to these beaches by train than bus.
 You can travel to Liverpool Central Station by walking 10-15 minutes from campus or taking the 79 bus from Brownlow Hill.
 From Liverpool Central Station you can take the train to Crosby or Formby.
 It takes around one hour to get to Formby Beach and around 30-40 minutes to Crosby Beach.

-Living in Halls
+Settling in to Halls

 We appreciate that moving to a new country and adjusting to a new city can bring about its challenges.
 Check out Aditi’s blog on moving to Liverpool as an international student and living in Halls.